chrisHuxi/ML-project2-Vehicle-Detection/README.md

 ]
 ```
  According to [dataset info](https://github.com/ucbdrive/bdd-data): Box coordinates are integers measured from the top left image corner (and are 0-indexed). [x1, y1] is the top left corner of the bounding box and [x2, y2] the lower right. name is the video name that the frame is extracted from.
 It composes of two 8-character identifiers connected '-', such as c993615f-350c682c.
 Candidates for category are ['bus', 'traffic light', 'traffic sign', 'person', 'bike', 'truck', 'motor', 'car', 'train', 'rider'].
 In the current data, all the image timestamps are 1000.
 In our case, we will use only the attributes "bbox" and "category".

+In our actual training process, we found that many of the marked objects were too detailed, which caused that there are too many labels overlaped with each other, and it also has higher requirements to train network, so we preprocessed the dataset before training: for each category we only saved 5 objects with the largest bbox area.

 ## Method:
 The main idea is to use pre-trained neraul network called [YOLO network](https://pjreddie.com/darknet/yolo/) as the basic model, and we will try to retrain it in order to make it more suitable for our task.
 As a result, we will apply this detection model into images but also videos.
+And then we implement a traditional object detector based on SVM, in order to compare with YOLO.

 ## Plan:
 We divided the whole project into 3 part: data process, training YOLO model, evaluate the model and apply into videos.